 Redefining freemium: A customer acquisition channel

 We mentioned in the intro that many businesses fail to understand what freemium is.
 The way they do that is by thinking of it as a monetization strategy.
 That's the wrong thought process.
 Freemium isn't a way of monetizing your customers, it's a way of acquiring them.
-More specifically, it's a way of putting them into your sales funnel with the hopes of acquiring them as a paying customer.
-When viewed as a customer acquisition model, freemium can really shine.
+More specifically, it's a way of putting them into your sales funnel with the hopes of acquiring them as paying users.
+When viewed as a customer acquisition model and not just another pricing model, freemium can really shine.

 Freemium to encourage word-of-mouth marketing